# #

 Deciphering the past means acting like a detective, pondering what seems odd.

-A painting placed too high for viewing, urban voids too vast for traffic, a king replacing Jesus or bright yellow liveries when discretion was indispensable, can be clues to situations that we do not spontaneously understand.
+A painting placed too high for viewing, urban voids too vast for traffic, bright yellow liveries when discretion was indispensable (...) are clues to how unfamiliar situations work.

 "She had been trained to look for anomalies,"